-SIOW HOCK LEE

-(Independent Non-Executive Director)

-Siow Hock Lee, a Malaysian aged 64, male, is an Independent Non-Executive Director of AHB.
+SIOW HOCK LEE (Independent Non-Executive Director) Siow Hock Lee , a Malaysian aged 65, male, is an Independent Non- Executive Director of AHB.
 He has been a Director of AHB since its incorporation on 9 November 1996.
 He is the Chairman of the Remuneration Committee and a member of the Audit Committee and Nomination Committee.
 He is a member of the Association of Chartered Certified Accountants (United Kingdom) and Malaysian Institute of Accountants.
 He has extensive working experience as a professional accountant in public practice.

-He is presently an independent non-executive director of Mykris International Berhad which is a public company listed on the LEAP Market of Bursa Malaysia Securities Berhad.
+He is presently an independent non-executive director of Zenworld Holdings Berhad (Formerly known as Mykris International Berhad).
 He does not have any family relationship with any director and/or major shareholder of AHB, nor has he any conflict of interest with AHB.
 He has not been convicted of any offences other than traffic offences within the past five (5) years and has not been imposed of any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.

-TAN WOON HUEI

-(Non-Independent Non-Executive Director)

-Tan Woon Huei, a Malaysian aged 59, female, is a Non-Independent Non-Executive Director of AHB.
-She was first appointed to the Board on 25 August 2014.
-She was also the Group General Manager.

-She araduated with a Bachelor degree in Business Administration from University of Acadia, Canada in 1983.
-She joined the Group as a General Manager of Amtel Cellular Sdn.
-Bhd. ("AMCSB"), a major subsidiary of AHB engaged in the sales and marketing of telematics products in 2000 and became a director of AMCSB in 2002.
-On 1 June 2019, she resigned as a Director and Group General Manager of AMCSB.
-Ms. Tan has extensive working experience in marketing and distribution of telecommunications and office automation products.
-Prior to joining AMCSB, she worked in senior management positions with companies involved in the trading of major brands of cellular handphones and office equipments.

-She does not have any family relationship with any director and/or major shareholder of AHB, nor has she any conflict of interest with AHB.
-She has not been convicted of any offences other than traffic offences within the past five (5) years and has not been imposed of any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.
+IR.
+CHEW YOOK BOO (Independent Non-Executive Director) Ir.
+Chew Yook Boo , a Malaysian aged 65, male, is an Independent Non- Executive Director of AHB.
+He was appointed to the Board on 8 February 2017.
+He is the Chairman of the Audit Committee and Nomination Committee and a member of the Remuneration Committee.
+He graduated from University of East Asia and University of Malaya with a Master degree in Business Administration and Bachelor degree (Honours) in Engineering respectively.
+He also holds a diploma in Accounting and Finance.
+He has more than thirty (30) years of working experience in civil engineering and the operation and maintenance of sewerage works/treatment plants including budgeting and planning.
+He started his career with Majlis Perbandaran Sungai Petani as a Civil Engineer from 1981 to 1996.
+In 1997, he joined Operasi Tembaga Sdn.
+Bhd. as a Managing Director in charge of land reclamation for development in Langkawi.
+Subsequently, he joined Indah Water Konsortium Sdn.
+Bhd. from 1998 to 2012 as a Unit Manager.
+He does not have any family relationship with any director and/or major shareholder of AHB, nor has he any conflict of interest with AHB.
+He has not been convicted of any offences other than traffic offences within the past five (5) years and has not been imposed of any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.

-PROFILE OF DIRECTORS [CONTINUED]
+PROFILE OF DIRECTORS